-Join Lisa Bock for an in-depth discussion in this video Adhering to the principle of least privilege, part of Foundations of IT Security: Core Concepts.
+Join Lisa Bock for an in-depth discussion in this video Adhering to the principle of least privilege, part of IT Security Foundations: Core Concepts.

 - The Principle of Least Privilege states, "Assign only the privileges needed to a program, "process, or privileged user of a system "for the shortest time necessary, "and in as small a domain as possible "to complete a task without hindrance."
 Permissions are given in order to perform certain duties, complete operations, or access applications and files, and correlates to the military need-to-know rule.
 Everyone plays a role in keeping an organization's informations and systems safe and secure.